maenstru56/MRI-VAT-SAT-Segmentation/README.md

 Authors: Mihai Octavian Negrea, Denisa Claudia Roman, [Darius Petelează](mailto:peteleaza.darius@gmail.com?subject=[GitHub]MRI-VAT-SAT-Segmentation), Minodora Teodoru, Raluca Costea, Ciprian Șofariu, Carmen Domnariu, Bogdan Neamtu

-If you wish to contact us regarding the paper, please use the above click-able email link to contact Mihai Octavian Negrea.

 If you wish to contact us regarding the code, please use the above click-able email link to contact Darius Petelează.

 The paper can be found at ... .